 HMRC will use the average profits from tax returns in 2016-17, 2017-18 and 2018-19 to calculate the size of the grant.
 The scheme will be open to those where the majority of their income comes from self-employment and who have profits of less than £50,000.

-Applications for a second round of grants, worth 70% of profits up to a cap of £2,190 a month, will open in August.
+Applications for a second round of grants, worth 70% of profits up to a cap of £2,190 a month, are now open (17 August).

 🔗 Read our Blog on ensuring the ongoing wellbeing of your furloughed staff.

 ▶️ Replay our webinar on flexible furlough, the expanded Coronavirus Job Retention Scheme: